aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 ## Further initialisations
 This part only contains miscellaneous initialisations logic:

-- If the stageid is `FarGrasslands`, the existing RenderSettings.fogEndDistance is saved into `fogdist` while it gets overriden to 75.0 TODO ???
+- If the stageid is `FarGrasslands`, the existing RenderSettings.fogEndDistance is saved into `fogdist` while it gets overriden to 75.0 (this adds a foggy effect more suitable visuablly for this [BattleMap](../../Enums%20and%20IDs/BattleMaps.md))
 - The money HUD is hidden by setting instance.showmoney to -1
 - MainManager.RefreshHUDValues is called which forces the displayed hp, tp and berry count to their real ones
 - If `tskybox` exists (meaning this is a retry as it was saved before the StartBattle call), RenderSettings.skybox is set to it